Forrai-Zoltan/poetry/md/wheres_she.md

 A lonely tower hunches o’er
 A sweep of endless woods;
-Within, he stood amidst his books,
+Within he stood, amidst his books,
 A Wizard yet in youth.

 ‘She’s gentle like the early Dawn,